Juan Espino: Amateur MMA

 In Mixed Martial Arts, Juan Espino holds a 17–0 record in the amateur category, having been proclaimed Champion of Spain, organized by FILA, in Gijón., European Row Champion in Hungary and World Row Champion in Canada.
 All these results were achieved in 2013.
 He also won the Spanish championship in 2014 and 2015.

 Juan's career in Mixed Martial Arts begins with his first professional fight in 2009 against the Egyptian El Alfy Amr, in the Furious Fighting Championship 2, in Casablanca.
 He wins by submission with a kimura key 35 seconds into the fight.
 He fought again in 2010 by beating the Romanian Ionut Simionescu, in the first round.
 The fight took place at the Jet Challenge event, in the Canary Islands, with referee Alexis Santana.
 He won with a guillotine choke.
 His only defeat took place in 2011 against Russian Vitali Minakov, in Moscow.

 In 2013, Juan went to train with the American Top Team, in Miami.
 One of the most important mixed martial arts gyms worldwide, where current and former UFC, PRIDE, K-1, Bellator, DREAM and Strikeforce champions are trained.
 Some prominent names, among many others, can be Tyron Woodley, Amanda Nunes, Junior Dos Santos, Alexey Oleynik, Thiago Alves or Will Brooks.

 From here comes a series of six fights in which Juan has always beaten his opponents, starting with Dutchman Jimmy van Bemmelen, at the AFL 11 event in the Canary Islands.
-He continues with the Cotas MMA 3 fight in Bolivia against American Rodney Wallace, winning by unanimous decision.
+He next fought at Cotas MMA 3 fight in Bolivia against American Rodney Wallace, winning by unanimous decision.
 He returned to the Canary Islands, for the Lanzarote Arena 2 - MMA event, to finish with a technical knockout of Englishman Stanlee Wilson in the first round.
 Less than a month later, he gets back in the cage against Albanian Dritan Barjamaj at the WTE Fight Championship - MMA & Muay Thai event, on 14 July 2017, winning by submission in 1:39 minutes.
 On 23 September 2017, he goes to Barcelona, to the event "Arnold Fighters / Titan Channel - War of Titans", to prevail by mataleon against Ukrainian Yuri Gorbenko.
 His last fight took place in October 2017 at the FECALUMA - MMA-K-1-BJJ event, in the Canary Islands, against Slovakian Martin Buday.
 He won by unanimous decision.